 The LEDs are also used to indicate progression through the menu system which allows the user to change all sorts of parameters and behaviors.
 Each of the analog outputs is independently configurable.
 The analog output ranges can be scaled and limited to ranges like 0 to +5V or -2.5V to +2.5V, etc. The analog outputs can be quantized so that the voltage fall on note values in a 1 Volt per Octave scheme.
 The notes can be on different scales like Chromatic, Major, or Pentatonic.
 Combining the range settings with quantization you can play scales of different octave lengths.
 Setting all three outputs to quantization and playing multiple oscillators can have quite astounding results.

 Vectr can also record sequences of hand movements.
 It contains serial SRAM to record for up to 50 seconds.
 It stores the raw data from the 3D sensor so any parameter available in the menu system can be adjusted after the sequence has been recorded.
 This provides for massive facility to record and then manipulate the sequence live.
 The user can speed up and slow down the sequence by making circular gestures, clockwise for faster and counter-clockwise for slower.

 Vectr has an overdub capability where you can re-record each of the outputs individually without affecting the others while they are playing back.
 This way you can create dynamic sequences with continuity.
 Then, Vectr also has flash memory for storing the sequence to bring it back later after power down.
 Vectr can hold up to 5 recorded sequences, which can easily be recalled at any time.
 Each of the recorded sequences stores all the menu settings with it.

 Then, there are performance modes.
 There is sequencer mode, where you can access up to four recorded sequences quickly and switch between them seamlessly.
-There is quick mute mode where you can turn on and off individual...Read more »
+There is...Read more »